streetwriters/notesnook/docs/help/README.md

 Callouts use VitePress containers — `::: info`, `::: tip`, `::: warning`, `::: danger`, `::: details`.

 Renaming or moving a file changes a live URL that the apps and support replies link to.
-Don't, unless a redirect goes with it.
+Don't, unless a 301 goes into `contents/public/_redirects` with it.
+Some pages are linked from inside the app via `packages/intl/src/strings.ts`, and the importer package links to the `importing-notes/*` slugs — grep both before touching a slug.

 ## Versioning